Ambrose Bierce: Early life

 His parents were a poor but literary couple who instilled in him a deep love for books and writing.
 Bierce grew up in Kosciusko County, Indiana, attending high school at the county seat, Warsaw.
 He left home at 15 to become a printer's devil at a small abolitionist newspaper, the Northern Indianan.

 Military career

-Bierce briefly attended the Kentucky Military Institute until it burned down.
+Bierce briefly attended the Kentucky Military Institute until it closed after a fire in 1860.
 At the start of the American Civil War, he enlisted in the Union Army's 9th Indiana Infantry.
 He participated in the operations in Western Virginia (1861), was present at the Battle of Philippi (the first organized land action of the war) and received newspaper attention for his daring rescue, under fire, of a gravely wounded comrade at the Battle of Rich Mountain.
 Bierce fought at the Battle of Shiloh (April 1862), a terrifying experience that became a source for several short stories and the memoir "What I Saw of Shiloh".

 In April 1863 he was commissioned a first lieutenant, and served on the staff of General William Babcock Hazen as a topographical engineer, making maps of likely battlefields.
 As a staff officer, Bierce became known to leading generals such as George H. Thomas and Oliver O. Howard, both of whom supported his application for admission to West Point in May 1864.
 General Hazen believed Bierce would graduate from the military academy "with distinction" and William T. Sherman also endorsed the application for admission, even though stating he had no personal acquaintance with Bierce.
 In June 1864, Bierce sustained a traumatic brain injury at the Battle of Kennesaw Mountain and spent the rest of the summer on furlough, returning to active duty in September.
-He was discharged from the army in January 1865.
+His last action of the war was in the Franklin-Nashville campaign.
+In January 1865 he resigned his commission due to the continued effects of his head injury.

 His military career resumed in mid-1866, when he joined General Hazen as part of an expedition to inspect military outposts across the Great Plains.
 The expedition traveled by horseback and wagon from Omaha, Nebraska, arriving toward year's end in San Francisco, California.
+In the city, Bierce was awarded the rank of brevet major before resigning from the Army.